sql-machine-learning/elasticdl/doc/parameter_server.md

 Workflow:

-1. create several pservers and workers according to user's configuration
+1. Master creates several pservers and workers according to user's configuration
-2. generate parameter sharding strategy based on model definition provided by user
+2. Master generates parameter sharding strategy based on model definition provided by user
-3. initialize parameter, and send to pservers
+3. Master initializes parameter, and send to pservers
-4. trigger pservers and workers and start training
+4. Master triggers pservers and workers and start training
-5. monitor cluster, and increase or decrease worker according to priority
+5. Master monitors cluster, and increase or decrease workerers according to priority

 ## Pserver